mjordan/islandora_workbench/README.md

 fi
 ```

-To install it, place the script above at `islandora_workbench/.git/hooks/post-merge` and make it executable (i.e., `chmod +x post-merge`).
+To use this reminder, place the script above at `islandora_workbench/.git/hooks/post-merge` and make it executable (i.e., `chmod +x post-merge`).

 ## Current maintainer